 First, your broker must be a member of the Association.
-Next complete an application and attach the appropriate payment, including the application fee.
-The application and 2016 fee structure can be found on our website under “Join Today”.
+Next, you must complete an application and attach the appropriate payment, including the application fee.
+The application and 2017 fee structure can be found on our website under “Join Today”.
 The new applicant will be given instruction on attending the New Member Orientation Program, a new member packet containing the National Association of REALTORS® Code of Ethics and instructions on taking the course.
 Upon completion of the Orientation Program and the Code of Ethics Training, you will be issued your National REALTOR® Database System ID # (known as NRDS #), have your status changed to REALTOR®, but the program carefully explains what membership in the REALTOR® organizations (NAR, NJR and GSCBOR) are about and the benefits that go with the REALTOR® status.

 (See “Why Did I Become A Member” on our website.)

 How do I become a member of the New Jersey REALTORS® Association (NJR) and the National Association of REALTORS® (NAR)

-As a member of the Gloucester Salem Counties Board of REALTORS®, you are automatically a member of the NJAR and NAR.
+As a member of the Gloucester Salem Counties Board of REALTORS®, you are automatically a member of the NJR and NAR.
 The annual dues you pay to GSCBOR are broken into local, state and national portions.
 GSCBOR is merely an agent for those dues collections.

 When are membership fees billed?

 Membership fees run on a calendar year.
 Dues invoices are sent out electronically via email to all REALTORS®, generally the first week in November.
 It is imperative that members keep their email addresses current and notify us of any changes.
-(Not responsible if you do not receive your invoice because of an incorrect email.)
-Brokers are billed for their dues, as well the dues of any non-member licensee affiliated with their office.
+(Not responsible if you do not receive your invoice because of an incorrect email.).
 It is the responsibility of the Broker to ensure that all the licensees within their office have remitted their annual dues payment prior to the deadline.

 Can I pay my annual dues assessment in installements?
 Are dues refundable?